Switzerland, a maritime nation

 State of political discussions: CTR III and the consultation procedure for tonnage tax

-Following parliamentary debates on the third corporate taxation reform (CTR III), it was decided in June 2016 to continue studying the future implementation of a tonnage tax outside this reform.
+Following the parliamentary debates on the third corporate taxation reform (CTR III), it was decided in June 2016 to continue examining the future implementation of a tonnage tax outside of this reform.
 Tonnage tax is therefore not affected by the rejection of the text on 12 February 2017, by 60% of Swiss voters.

-The tax administration is currently preparing a document that will be open for consultation in the coming months.
-At that point in time, all key players in the sector will have a chance to be heard: associations, cantons, umbrella organizations, political parties.
+Currently, based on a text provided by the Economic Affairs and Taxation Committee of the National Council (EATC-N) the tax administration is currently preparing the basis of a legal text about the introduction of a tonnage tax in Switzerland.
+A consultation process will be open, during which all key players in the sector will have a chance to be heard: associations, cantons, umbrella organizations, political parties.